reactive-firewall/shellcheck-scan/README.md

 ## Usage

-Add the following to your GitHub Actions workflow (most inputs are optional):
+Add the following step to your workflow (most inputs are optional):

 ```yaml
 - name: Run ShellCheck Analysis